Contributing to WifiForge - Developer Documentation and Guidelines

 • Follow responsible disclosure practices for any security issues

-• WPS Lab Enhancement: WPS Pixie Dust Attack lab currently non-functional
+• WPS Lab: WPS Pixie Dust Attack lab currently does not work

 • Stability Improvements: Framework refinements and bug fixes